episage/sharp-free-fare/sharp-nfc/README.md

 blacklist nfc
 ```

 Usage
 ---------------------

 Attach this project to your solution and reference it.

 Contributions
 ---------------------

 Please contribute to this project

-- update libfreefare and other dependencies in the bash script above
+- update libnfc and other dependencies in the bash script above
-- make sure that the .NET unmanaged code is compatible with current libfreefare
+- make sure that the .NET unmanaged code is compatible with current libnfc